awesome-reactivesearch/booksearch/README.md

 ## Read About It

-A how to build post is available at [codeburst](https://codeburst.io/how-to-build-an-e-commerce-search-ui-with-react-and-elasticsearch-a581c823b2c3).
+A how to build post is available at [codeburst, 7 mins read](https://codeburst.io/how-to-build-an-e-commerce-search-ui-with-react-and-elasticsearch-a581c823b2c3).

 ## License